OpenClinica/OpenClinica/docs/manuals/investigator-manual.md

 # Logging in

-To start OpenClinica, type in the address you've been given.
-You will automatically be routed to [https://www.trialdatasolutions.com/OpenClinica/pages/login/login;jsessionid](https://www.openclinica.nl/OpenClinica/pages/login/login;jsessionid) = and the login-screen appears.
+To start OpenClinica, type in the address you've been given, e. g. [https://libreclinica.org/lc-demo/](https://libreclinica.org/lc-deb10/pages/login/login) = and the login-screen appears.
 You can log in with the user name and password that have been sent to you by mail.
 Click on button Login.

 # Changing your password on first time log-in